-It is safe to say that mold spores are present practically everywhere.
+It is safe to say that mould spores are present practically everywhere.
 They float through the air largely undetected, waiting for the right conditions to flourish and spread.
-As soon as those spores find the right temperature and moisture they can grow on almost any surface, feeding off various materials, including the dust specs floating in the air, and it can become very difficult to remove mold from wooden furniture.
+As soon as those spores find the right temperature and moisture they can grow on almost any surface, feeding off various materials, including the dust specs floating in the air, and it can become very difficult to remove mould from wooden furniture.

-It can be heart-breaking to find it spots spread throughout your loved furniture, but if caught early on while the damage is only on the surface, you can be able to remove the mold from your wood furniture by yourself in just a few simple steps.
+It can be heart-breaking to find it spots spread throughout your loved furniture, but if caught early on while the damage is only on the surface, you can be able to remove the mould from your wood furniture by yourself in just a few simple steps.

 - First, you should move the furniture outside.
 That serves to keep it in check so that you do not keep spreading the spores throughout the room and allows you more space to clean out the area.

 - Use rubber gloves and an air mask to protect yourself and release spores.
 If your skin is sensitive to the spores, you should cover it entirely using protective clothing.

 - Leave the furniture dry outside in the sun, or in a heated room if unavailable.
 It stops it from growing, makes the surface more firm and easier to work on.

 - Vacuum the mould to reduce the amount of free-floating spores.